Why we built RepoWise

 We tried the manual approach.
 We wrote detailed context files by hand.
 We documented architecture decisions.
 We created coding standards guides.
 It worked for about a week.

 The problem is not writing the files.
 The problem is keeping them accurate.
 Code moves fast.
 A refactor changes the data model.
 A new service gets added.
 A dependency gets replaced.
 The context file does not know about any of it.
 Within one sprint, the file describes a codebase from the past.
-Wrong context is worse than no context, because the AI confidently follows outdated instructions.

 The insight that changed our approach